kel89/storypoint-app/README.md

 Then you need to push it to the lightsaild project (make sure the correct aws profile is active in the terminal section).
 `aws lightsail push-container-image --region <Region> --service-name <ContainerServiceName> --label <ContainerImageLabel> --image <LocalContainerImageName>:<ImageTag>`

+### Domain and Routing

+To job my memory later, I was able to link this to a subdomain in my aws route 53 hosted zone.
+To do this I made my own CNAME entry that had the basic subdomain (sub.example.com) pointing to the public URL that lightsail provides.
+But then I had to get the certificate working, so in lightsail > custom domain, I had to create a certificate, tell it I wanted the subdomain, it will not be able to figure out it is legit automatically, but it will give you a name and an entry.
+I had to take that and make _another_ CNAME entry in the hosted zone.
+It took a minute, but it realized the cert was then legit, and another min to propagate, then it all worked.